This report is considered as deprecated

-This page documents a typical Excel report produced by Salescast.
+This page documents a typical inventory forecasting Excel report produced by Lokad.
 More details are provided below for each section.
 Depending on the information present in your IT systems, your mileage may vary.
-Salescast is flexible and can produce reports with extra columns and eventually less.
+Lokad is flexible and can produce reports with extra columns and eventually less.
 We do not cover those aspects here.

 The data columns, in gray in the schema here above, represents the context

-, that is to say all the information retrieved from your IT system.a) Item ID
+, that is to say all the information directly imported from the original data without any statistical processing involved.a) Item ID

 probability of not hitting a shortage.
 This value represents the performance goal in term of stock availability.
 Read more on setting the right service level

 .
-This value is provided as input to Salescast.d) Lead Time
+This value is provided as input to Lokad.d) Lead Time

 : delay expressed in calendar days

 .
-This value is provided as input to Salescast.e) Stock On Hand, Stock On Orders
+This value is provided as input to Lokad.e) Stock On Hand, Stock On Orders

 : number of units readily available, resp. number of units already reordered.f) History